analyticsbot/deep-learning/vector-db-streamlit/Readme.md

-# Vector Database with Streamlit UI
+# Vector Database with Streamlit UI and Weaviate

-This project sets up a vector database and a Streamlit web UI for inserting and querying questions.
-The application allows users to input questions and retrieves the same questions (even if phrased differently) from the database.
+This project sets up a vector database using Weaviate and a Streamlit web UI for inserting and querying questions.
+The application allows users to input questions and retrieves similar questions based on embeddings.

 ## Project Structure
 vector-db-streamlit/
 │
-├── docker-compose.yml      # Ensure this file has the correct content ├── streamlit/
+├── docker-compose.yml      # Docker Compose file to set up services ├── streamlit/
-│   ├── app.py
+│   ├── app.py              # Streamlit application code
-│   ├── Dockerfile
+│   ├── Dockerfile           # Dockerfile for the Streamlit application
-│   └── requirements.txt
+│   └── requirements.txt     # Python dependencies for the Streamlit app
-└── db/
-    └── questions.db
+└── .env                     # Environment variables for Weaviate connection

 ## Prerequisites